https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Key player

-Patrik Schick remains the focal point in attack.
+Patrik Schick was the focal point in attack heading into this tournament.
 The Bayer Leverkusen forward is a proven tournament performer whose aerial ability and penalty-box movement make him a constant threat.
+However, he failed to find the net during the tournament.

 South Africa